spassvogel/gilles-game/docs/thoughts.md

 [ ] Perhaps each item can have a number of minimum workers?

 12/07/2019 GAME DESIGN: quest prerequisites/ resource sink The quests should have some sort of resource cost.
 However we don't want weapons to break all the time.
+[ ] Are the items consumed straight away?
     Ideas:
 [ ] Sharp weapons can get more dull if used more.
 Dull blades do way less damage.
 Craft whetstones from stone and use on the weapon to sharpen again.
 [ ] Weapons slowly lose durability (/health) when used.
 [ ] Weapons can either be repaired ?
 OR : just disassembled for a fraction of the crafting cost